Josephine Tilden: Life

 Up to 30 professors and students journeyed to the station by train every summer to study geology, algology, zoology, taxonomy, and lichenology, with world-renowned scientists participating in the lecture series.
-Though students worked long hours, they also worked hard at enjoying themselves with hiking trips, evening plays and storytelling—transforming the group of scholars into close-knit colleagues.
-Letters from student Alice Misz to her mother during the summer of 1906 make it clear that her six-week stay at the station was the most unforgettable experience of her life.
+Though students worked long hours, they also enjoyed themselves with hiking trips, evening plays and storytelling, all of which transformed the group of scholars into close-knit colleagues.
+Letters written by student Alice Misz during the summer of 1906 express that her six-week stay at the station was an unforgettable experience.

-After purchase, Tilden in turn offered this land and the buildings that were on it to the University of Minnesota.
+After purchase, Tilden in turn offered the land and the buildings that were on it to the University of Minnesota.
 Despite the entreaties of Professor Conway MacMillan and Tilden, the university refused to take responsibility for land in a different country.
 MacMillan resigned over this issue.
-Although the station was shut down in 1907, Tilden's enthusiasm was not dampened, and she went on to lead research expeditions to the South Pacific, and continued collecting and writing long after her retirement.
+Although the station was shut down in 1907, Tilden's enthusiasm was not dampened, and she went on to lead research expeditions to the South Pacific.
+She continued collecting and writing long after her retirement.
 The Minnesota Seaside Station was replaced by the more local Lake Itasca Forestry and Biological Station in northern Minnesota in 1909.
-The following year, and despite not having a doctorate, Tilden was made a full professor of the University of Minnesota.
+The following year, despite not having a doctorate, Tilden was made a full professor of the University of Minnesota.